· NCDOT OpenRoads Designer (ORD) August 2020 Update

-No general ORD training for external (PEFs) is planned.
+No general ORD training for external (PEFs) is planned at this time.
 PEFs are encouraged to explore the capabilities of Bentley LEARN online training as a resource for ORD training.
-There may be NCDOT specific ORD workflow training provided at NCLUG events or at any time as deemed necessary by such Units.
+There may be NCDOT specific ORD workflow training provided at NCLUG events or at any time as deemed necessary by such Units in the future.

 For questions or more information: